cheekyleek/stepSeq/README.md

 # *stepSeq*
-A step sequencer with preset style patterns/ themes, effects, and custom sample loading
+A step sequencer with preset samples, effects, and custom sample loading

 ---------------------------------------------------------------------------------------